flexi-framework/flexi/docs/documentation/04_tutorials/06_sod/index.md

 ```

 ## Build Configuration
-This example requires the Finite Volume (FV) shock capturing and the Euler equations.
-In this tutorial, we will investigate the shock capturing based on switching the DG representation to FV sub-cells.
-Therefore, [FLEXI][flexi] should be compiled either with the `sod` preset using the following command
+This example requires the Finite Volume (FV) shock capturing and the Euler equations (build options `FLEXI_EQNSYSNAME=navierstokes` and `FLEXI_PARABOLIC=OFF`).
+In this tutorial, we will investigate the shock capturing based on switching the DG representation to FV sub-cells, which is activated through the build option `FLEXI_FV=SWITCH`.
+All necessary build options are stored in the `sod` preset, such that **FLEXI** can be compiled by using the following command.

 ```{code-block} bash
 cmake -B build --preset sod